-For the 2021-22 MSAA Science, the standardization DIF procedure (Dorans & Kulick, 1986) was employed to evaluate subgroup differences.
+For the 2023 MSAA Science, the standardization DIF procedure (Dorans & Kulick, 1986) was employed to evaluate subgroup differences.
 The standardization DIF procedure is designed to identify items for which subgroups of interest perform differently, beyond the impact of differences in overall achievement.
-The DIF procedure calculates the difference in item performance for two groups of students

-(at a time) matched for achievement on the total test.
+The DIF procedure calculates the difference in item performance for two groups of students (at a time) matched for achievement on the total test.
 Specifically, average item performance is calculated for students conditional on scale score.
 Then an overall average is calculated, weighting by the pooled scale score distribution so that it is the same for the two groups.

-When differential performance between two groups occurs on an item (i.e., a DIF index in the "low" or "high" categories, explained below), it may or may not indicate item bias, e.g., caused by construct-irrelevant factors.
-Other construct-relevant reasons could also lead to DIF, such as course-taking patterns or differences in school curricula.
+When differential performance between two groups occurs on an item (i.e., a DIF index in the "low" or "high" categories, explained below), it may or may not indicate item bias, e.g., caused by constructirrelevant factors.
 On the other hand, if subgroup differences in performance can be traced to differential experience (such as geographical living conditions or access to technology), the inclusion of such items should be reconsidered.

-For the 2021-22 MSAA Science, four subgroup comparisons were evaluated for DIF:
+For the 2023 MSAA Science, four subgroup comparisons were evaluated for DIF: